mariodavid/cuba-component-data-import/README.md

 #### N:1 entity association

 Many-to-one associations are supported by the default binding.
-In order to use this behavior, it is required that the entity instance that should get referenced is already in the databsae.
+In order to use this behavior, it is required that the entity instance that should get referenced is already in the database.

 In order to reference an entity in a N:1 fashion, the entity attribute in the "Entity attribute mapper" has to be set.